omgnetwork/omg-samples/omg-js/app/02-deposit-eth/README.md

 ### 2. Logging root chain and child chain ETH balances for Alice

 Logging balances helps to see the changes in the wallet addresses before and after depositing funds.
-To see a more detailed example, please refer to [Retreive Balances](../01-balances/README.md) sample.
+To see a more detailed example, please refer to [Retrieve Balances](../01-balances/README.md) sample.

 ```
 async function logBalances() {